Bouhrir/irc/README.md

 - IRC bots are automated programs that can perform various tasks, such as moderating channels, providing information, or running games.

-## Usage

-Explain how users can use the IRC protocol, connect to servers, join channels, and communicate with others.

-## Contributing

-If you're open to contributions, provide guidelines for how others can contribute to the documentation or the IRC protocol itself.

-## License

-Specify the license under which this documentation is distributed.
-For example, MIT, Apache 2.0, etc.

-## Contact

-Provide your contact information (email, social media, etc.) for questions or feedback related to the IRC protocol or this documentation.

 # recourcse

 <a href="https://beej.us/guide/bgnet/html/split-wide/index.html">